All posts

 Visit

-A founder in Manchester operating a US LLC has two bookkeeping obligations — not one.
-The US side requires USD-denominated records, Form 5472 documentation, and a pro-forma 1120 filed to the IRS.
-The UK side requires Self-Assessment reporting, Making Tax Digital (MTD) compliance, and records kept in GBP for HMRC.
-These two obligations use different accounting standards, different currencies, different tax calendars, and different software ecosystems.
-They cannot be served by the same set of books.
+A founder in Manchester operating a US LLC has two bookkeeping obligations.
+The US side requires USD-denominated records, Form 5472 documentation, and a pro-forma 1120 for the IRS.
+The UK side requires Self-Assessment reporting, Making Tax Digital compliance, and records in GBP for HMRC.
+Different standards, different currencies, different tax calendars, different software.
+One set of books cannot cover both.

-This is not unique to UK founders.
-A Canadian founder faces CRA reporting on a form that treats the US LLC as a corporation — even though the IRS treats it as a disregarded entity.
-An Indian founder faces FEMA compliance for overseas investments and must report foreign assets on Schedule FA.
-A German founder faces Gewerbesteuer calculations that have no equivalent in US tax law.
+This isn't a UK-specific problem.
+CRA treats the US LLC as a corporation even though the IRS treats it as a disregarded entity.
+Indian founders face FEMA compliance for overseas investments.
+German founders deal with Gewerbesteuer calculations that have no US equivalent.

-The structural reality: cross-border bookkeeping is not one problem.
-It is two parallel problems that happen to involve the same money.
+Cross-border bookkeeping is two parallel problems that happen to involve the same money.

 Why one set of books is not enough